 Proper Body Position Is a Result of Functional Riding

 Proper position is directly related to how functional it is.
-When you ask your horse to perform a maneuver with maximum athletic ability, you must be in good, balanced position—your form allows his function.
+When you ask your horse to perform a maneuver with maximum athletic ability, you must be in a good, balanced position—your form allows his function.

 You might have your chin up, shoulders square, and heels down, but for example, if you’re riding on your toes, you won’t be balanced.
 The form might be “correct,” but it’s not functional.
 You’ll likely have to squeeze your horse with your lower legs just to stay on.
 Proper position should be a natural part of the way you ride.